 Our nursery is open on Monday – Friday, 38 weeks of the year (ie. term-time only) for both funded places and private places.

 Half day or full day sessions are available.
-Morning sessions run from 9am – 1pm and full day sessions are from 9am – 3pm.
+We offer 15 hours and 30 hours per week.
+Morning sessions run from 9am – 12pm and full day sessions are from 9am – 3pm.

-Children attending will either be in our large, bright and welcoming hall or our newly redecorated Under 5s room with its own private garden.
+Children attending will be in our newly redecorated Under 5s room with its own private garden.

 You can download our new prospectus (with application form) here.